vaughanknouse/Social-Network-API/README.md

 After completing the installation, follow these steps to use the NoSQL Social Network API:

-1. **Seed the Database**: Populate the database with initial data by running: `npm run seed`.
-2. **Start the Server**: Launch the server with the following command: `npm start`.
+1. **Start the Server**: Launch the server with the following command: `npm start`.
-3. **Enable Auto-Restart**: If you want the server to automatically restart whenever changes are saved, run: `npm run dev`.
+2. **Enable Auto-Restart**: If you want the server to automatically restart whenever changes are saved, run: `npm run dev`.
-4. **API Route Testing**: For detailed instructions on testing API routes using Insomnia, refer to the "Tests" section of this `README.md`.
+3. **API Route Testing**: For detailed instructions on testing API routes using Insomnia, refer to the "Tests" section of this `README.md`.

 ### Screenshots: \*\*\*